nathan-osman/REST-Easy/README.md

 ## REST Easy

-> **Note:** REST Easy is currently undergoing some drastic reorganization.
-Consequently, some
-> of the information listed below may be inaccurate.

 REST Easy is a Firefox add-on that provides a full-featured REST client in the browser.
 It is still a work in progress, but the features currently implemented include:

- - support for GET, POST, and HEAD methods
+ - support for all common HTTP methods
- - parameter editor for POST requests
+ - parameter editor supporting both `application/x-www-form-urlencoded` and `multipart/form-data`
- - ability to customize nearly every HTTP request header
+ - ability to specify arbitrary data for POST and PUT requests
  - preview of HTML both as text and rendered in the browser
  - syntax highlighting for HTML, JavaScript/JSON, and XML
- - preview of images and a simple hex viewer for binary files

 Features planned for upcoming releases include: